 According to the classification of cutting tooth materials, rock-breaking drill bits mainly fall into two categories: carbide bits and PDC (Polycrystalline Diamond Compact) drill bits.
 Carbide bits have played an important role in past extractions, but with the increasing difficulty of extraction, their performance gradually fails to meet the needs.
 In contrast, PDC Drill Bits stand out with their excellent rock-breaking capabilities, and their market size has been increasing year by year.

-PDC Drill Bits are mainly composed of the bit body, cutting teeth (PDC inserts), hydraulic structure, gauge surface, and connector.
+PDC drill bits for sale are mainly composed of the bit body, cutting teeth (PDC inserts), hydraulic structure, gauge surface, and connector.
 The cutting teeth are the core of PDC Drill Bits, made of PDC inserts.
 PDC inserts are a new type of composite super-hard material that is sintered from diamond micropowder, a binder, and a carbide substrate under high temperature and ultra-high pressure conditions, possessing extremely high hardness and good toughness.

 During the drilling process, the PDC drill bit uses the torque applied by the drilling machine to make the cutting edges of the teeth cut into the formation.
 Due to the high hardness and toughness of the PDC inserts, PDC Drill Bits can easily cut into the rock and maintain sharp cutting edges over long periods of rock-breaking operations, continuously and efficiently working.
 Depending on the manufacturing process and materials, PDC Drill Bits can be divided into matrix body and steel body types.
 Matrix body bits are sintered from tungsten carbide powder, offering high rigidity and hardness, less prone to damage, and better gauge retention, though the manufacturing process is relatively complex.
 Steel body bits are made from medium to low carbon alloy steel through machining, ensuring processing quality, but the strength and durability of the bit are generally lower.